 The Dashboards page displays the default dashboards.

-The Domain Metrics At A glance dashboard gives a 360-degree view of all Amazon ES domains across Regions.
+The Domain Metrics At A glance dashboard gives a 360-degree view of all Amazon OpenSearch Service domains across Regions.

 The Domain Overview dashboard gives more detailed metrics for a particular domain, to help you deep dive into issues in a specific domain.